Neurofibromatosis type I: Drug therapies

+Mirdametinib

+Selumetinib

-Selumetinib, sold under the brand name Koselugo, is a drug approved by FDA in April 2020 for the treatment of NF-1 in pediatric population who are two or more years of age.
-It is a kinase inhibitor and is indicated for use pediatric patients who are symptomatic and have plexiform neurofibromas which cannot be operated.
+Selumetinib is a drug produced by Astra Zeneca sold under the brand name Koselugo, and was approved by the FDA in April 2020 for the treatment of NF-1 in the pediatric population who are two or more years of age.
+It is a mitogen-activated protein kinase inhibitor (MEKi) and is indicated for use in pediatric patients who are symptomatic and have inoperable plexiform neurofibromas.
+However, this medication is not curative and is not suitable for all patients.

-There is no cure for the disorder itself.
-Instead, people with neurofibromatosis are followed by a team of specialists to manage symptoms or complications.
-In progress and recently concluded medical studies on NF-1 can be found by searching the official website of the National Institutes of Health.